Increasing conversion rates by 20% with Viasox Website Redesign

 Areas of Impact

-Through collaborating with the team on the primary challenges, we reached an agreement on the changes that would significantly affect the website, based also on viability and business objectives.
+Through collaborating with the developers on the primary challenges, we reached an agreement on the changes that would significantly affect the website, based also on viability and business objectives.

 The user interview responses captured several themes, but these 3 had the largest impact connected to purchasing decisions and retention.